Kimberly Queen Fern vs Boston Fern vs Maidenhair

 Why is my fern dropping so many leaflets onto the floor?

 After killing two out of three and learning from each loss, my honest recommendation is this: start with Kimberly Queen, learn what consistent fern care looks like in your home, and upgrade to a Boston once you have humidity management sorted.
 Save the maidenhair for when you genuinely love ferns and are prepared to build your routine around it.
-Drop your fern questions in the comments — I can help you figure out which one makes sense for your space.
+If you want help with your exact setup, send the plant name, light, pot size, and recent watering notes through the contact page.